The Impact Of AI On The Insurance Industry

 Current AI Trends In The Insurance Industry?

 We tend to focus on the future when we discuss AI, but this neglects the fact that artificial intelligence is already impacting on the insurance sector.
+AI is currently being utilized by online services such as to generate accurate auto insurance quotes depending on your information.

 One commonplace trend is the rise of behavioural policy pricing, for example, which utilises Internet of Things (IoT) sensors that collate personalised data from users.